Overview of Anvil

 Anvil is built in partnership with Dell and AMD and consists of 1,000 nodes with two 64-core AMD Epyc "Milan" processors each and will deliver over 1 billion CPU core hours to ACCESS each year, with a peak performance of 5.3 petaflops.
 Anvil's nodes are interconnected with 100 Gbps Mellanox HDR InfiniBand.
 The supercomputer ecosystem also includes 32 large memory nodes, each with 1 TB of RAM, and 16 nodes each with four NVIDIA A100 Tensor Core GPUs providing 1.5 PF of single-precision performance to support machine learning and artificial intelligence applications.

 Anvil is funded under NSF award number 2005632.
 Carol Song is the principal investigator and project director.
-Preston Smith, executive director of Research Computing, Xiao Zhu, computational scientist and senior research scientist, and Rajesh Kalyanam, data scientist, software engineer, and research scientist, are all co-PIs on the project.
+Preston Smith, executive director of the Rosen Center for Advanced Computing, Xiao Zhu, computational scientist and senior research scientist, and Rajesh Kalyanam, data scientist, software engineer, and research scientist, are all co-PIs on the project.

 Link to section 'Anvil Specifications' of 'Overview of Anvil' Anvil Specifications

 All Anvil nodes have 128 processor cores, 256 GB to 1 TB of RAM, and 100 Gbps Infiniband interconnects.

 |Login||Number of Nodes||Processors per Node||Cores per Node||Memory per Node|

 |8||Two Milan CPUs @ 2.45GHz||32||512 GB|

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node|